project-lux/lux-middletier/test/endpoints/README.md

 ### Response File Organization

-When response body saving is enabled, each test execution creates its own timestamped subdirectory with a `responses/` subdirectory for response bodies:
+When response body saving is enabled, each test execution creates its own timestamped subdirectory with endpoint-specific subdirectories for response bodies:

 ```
 reports/